xabierblanch/AI_GCP/README.md

 ---
 ## 📷 Input Data Requirements

+## Input Data Requirements

 The input data must be an image with at least one visible GCP (Ground Control Point).
-Images can be:
-- **Complete images**: Full resolution images
-- **Image patches**: Cropped sections of larger images

 In the original publication, **512x512 image patches** were consistently used.
 The performance with other dimensions or aspect ratios is unknown, making proper input data management essential before training.

-⚠️ **Important**: Due to the unknown behavior with different dimensions, careful data preprocessing and validation is required to ensure optimal model performance.
+⚠️ **Important**: Due to the diverse nature of image acquisition sources, resolutions, formats, and aspect ratios, preprocessing code is not provided.
+Users must ensure that all image patches contain visible GCPs and are accompanied by their corresponding `.json` annotation files.

 ---